TTK4130/ttk4130.github.io/docs/assignments/assignment-10.rst

 Problem 3 - Alternative implementation (Optional)
 -------------------------------------------------

-Up until now we have modelled the system, discovered that we get into some algebraic trouble due to differential causality, and instead of dealing with the algebraic loops, we have proceeded with an alternative approach, namely that of decoupling the linear and angular motion of the ball.
+Up until now we have modeled the system, discovered that we get into some algebraic trouble due to differential causality, and instead of dealing with the algebraic loops, we have proceeded with an alternative approach, namely that of decoupling the linear and angular motion of the ball.
 We will now consider an alternative implementation where we keep the original assumption of no slip between the ball and its surface, and use Lagrange dynamics to help us resolve the differential causality.
 :numref:`assignment_10_ic` show how the system can be implemented as an IC-field.
 The constitutive relation for the IC-field is the generalized momentum state space form of the Lagrange equations.